jbeagley52/markdown-cv/index.md

 <i class="fa fa-linkedin"></i> <a href="https://www.linkedin.com/in/{{ page.linkedin }}/">LinkedIn</a>
 |
 <i class="fa fa-graduation-cap"></i> <a href="https://trailblazer.me/id/{{ page.trailblazer }}/">Trailblazer</a>
-|
-<i class="fa fa-graduation-cap"></i> <a href="https://nowlearning.servicenow.com/lxp?id=nl_public&user={{ page.servicenow }}">Now Learning</a>
 </div>

 ## Summary

-2x Certified Senior Salesforce Developer with a passion for improving service delivery for the Victorian public through technology.
+Certified Senior Salesforce Developer with a passion for improving service delivery for the Victorian public through technology.
 Expertise in leading diverse teams, cross-functional collaboration, and declarative and programmatic development on the Salesforce platform.
 Proven track record of driving platform ROI through innovative solutions and robust governance within a complex Salesforce ecosystem within the Department of Education.
 Offering a unique blend of technical prowess, stakeholder management, leadership experience, and a commitment to design and innovation.

 ## Experience